 When we are unable to run our services, our aim is to keep you moving.
 Twelve weeks before major planned engineering works, we take appropriate steps to assess the requirement for accessible transport and alternative accessible vehicles for use as substitute transport and where necessary, procure the use of such vehicles.

-If a bus or coach service is required to replace a particular train, we expected our contracted supplier to provide step-free options (which meet Public Service Vehicle Accessibility Regulations (PSVAR) standards) wherever possible.
+If a bus or coach service is required to replace a particular train, we expect our contracted supplier to provide step-free options (which meet Public Service Vehicle Accessibility Regulations (PSVAR) standards) wherever possible.
 We will only allow the use of vehicles that do not provide step-free access when all other options have been exhausted.
 In such cases, we will seek special authorisation to do so.
 Our contracted bus and coach suppliers receive disability awareness training as part of the driver’s initial training and ongoing as part of their Certificate of Professional Competence training.
 Our suppliers are required to provide PSVAR compliant vehicles, and we will review our contracts annually to consider changes in the availability of such vehicles.

 If a customer’s accessibility requirements are not met by the provisioned rail replacement service, we will arrange an accessible taxi for them instead.
 We can book these from a range of firms, and we will make sure the colleagues at the station you’re going to know you’re coming in a taxi, so they are expecting you when you arrive.
 For planned disruption, such as engineering works, we will advertise on our website if our rail replacement coach or bus is accessible and if not, what alternative is available.

-If you haven’t booked assistance in advance, you should let the Station Operator’s colleagues know as soon as you arrive and they will book one for you, but we cannot guarantee there will be one available right away.
+If you haven’t booked assistance in advance, you should let the Station Facility Operator’s colleagues know as soon as you arrive and they will book one for you, but we cannot guarantee there will be one available right away.

 A5 SCOOTERS AND MOBILITY AIDS